Detlew/PowerTOST/README.md

     #     2x2  0.05 0.2   0.95    0.8   1.25          26      0.9176333
     #
     # Power analysis
-    # CV, theta0 and number of subjects which lead to min. acceptable power of at least 0.7:
+    # CV, theta0 and number of subjects leading to min. acceptable power of ≥0.7:
     #  CV= 0.2729, theta0= 0.9044
     #  n = 16 (power= 0.7354)